 If a sleep study shows that you have sleep apnea, your healthcare provider may talk to you about making lifelong heart-healthy lifestyle changes.
-You may also need breathing or oral devices or surgery to help keep your airways open while you sleep.
+You may also benefit from a breathing or oral device, or possibly other interventions to help keep your airways open while you sleep.

 Healthy lifestyle changes

-To help treat your sleep apnea, you may need to adopt lifelong healthy lifestyle changes.
-These include getting regular physical activity, maintaining healthy sleeping habits and a healthy weight, limiting alcohol, and quitting smoking.
-Your provider also may ask you to sleep on your side and not on your back.
-This helps keep your airway open while you sleep.
+To help treat your sleep apnea, healthy lifestyle changes can be very effective.
+These include getting regular physical activity, maintaining healthy sleeping habits and a healthy weight, limiting alcohol and caffeine intake, and quitting smoking.
+Your provider may also recommend that you sleep on your side — not on your back — as this can help keep your airway open while you sleep.

-A breathing device, such as a CPAP machine, is the most common treatment for sleep apnea.
-A CPAP machine provides constant air pressure in your throat to keep the airway open when you breathe in.
+A breathing device, such as a continuous positive airway pressure (CPAP) machine, is the most common treatment for sleep apnea.
+A CPAP machine provides constant air pressure throughout your upper airways to keep them open and help you breathe while you sleep.

-Breathing devices work best when you also make healthy lifestyle changes.
+Such breathing devices often work best when they are paired with healthy lifestyle changes.
 Side effects of CPAP treatment may include:

 - Dry eyes